 J’Naia L. Boyd is a litigator and appellate practitioner.
 J’Naia’s appellate practice includes prosecuting and defending an array of appeals before the New York appellate courts and the U.S. Court of Appeals, Second Circuit.
 As a litigator, J’Naia’s practice includes representing clients in federal and state courts, and in ADR forums, in matters involving trademark and copyright infringement, complex commercial disputes, business torts, fraud, labor and employment law, violations of confidentiality agreements, restrictive covenant disputes, insurance disputes, and partnership and joint venture disputes.

 J’Naia’s practice also includes immigration work, where she represents clients seeking H-1B visas for highly skilled workers in specialty occupations and O visas for foreign nationals with extraordinary ability.

-Active in the National Bar Association, J’Naia serves within the NBA’s Commercial Law Section, Women Lawyers Division and is the Co-Chair of the We Empower Mentoring Program.
-J’Naia also serves as a Young Lawyers Division.
-The National Bar Association is the nation’s oldest bar association of African-American attorneys, jurists and law students.
+Active in the National Bar Association, J’Naia serves on the Executive Board of the Women Lawyers Division and is the Co-Chair of the We Empower Mentoring Program.
+J’Naia also serves as a Young Lawyers Division Ambassador.
+The National Bar Association is the nation’s oldest bar association of African American attorneys, jurists and law students.
 J’Naia was also appointed to the Committee on the Courts of Appellate Jurisdiction of the New York State Bar Association.